 - When the sugar starts to turn golden, add another third of the water and swirl the pan around (do not mix).
 Be careful of splashing.

-- Take it off the heat and swirl the caramel around in a circular motion.
-This will get some air into the caramel and allow it to cool down slightly.
+- Return the pan straight to the heat, and once it starts to turn amber, add the remaining water.
+Take it off the heat and swirl the caramel around in a circular motion.
+This will draw air into the caramel and cool it down slightly.

 - Pour half of the caramel onto the base of the parchment paper and save the other half for later.